top of page

 VOBI-Image-Shapes.png

-Voices of Brain Injury is a Canada-based organization dedicated to sharing the stories of individuals within the brain injury community.
+Voices of Brain Injury is a Canadian non-profit dedicated to empowering individuals in the brain injury community.

 Our aim is to bridge the gap between the general public and brain injury community through shared interviews, research, webinars, events, and a support group.